Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_AzOpenAI_Voice/README.md

 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/)
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You'll need to record your resource **connection string** for this sample.
 - An Calling-enabled telephone number.
 [Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azp).
 - Azure Dev Tunnels CLI.
-For details, see  [Enable dev tunnel](https://docs.tunnels.api.visualstudio.com/cli)
+For details, see  [Enable dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows)
-- An Azure OpenAI Resource and Deployed Model.
-See [instructions](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal).
+- Azure OpenAI Resource: Set up an Azure OpenAI resource by following the instructions in [Create and deploy an Azure OpenAI Service resource.](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+- Azure OpenAI Service Model: To use this sample, you must have the GPT-4o-Realtime-Preview model deployed.
+Follow the instructions at [GPT-4o Realtime API for speech and audio (Preview)](https://learn.microsoft.com/en-us/azure/ai-services/openai/realtime-audio-quickstart?tabs=keyless%2Cwindows&pivots=ai-foundry-portal) to set it up.

 ## Setup Instructions